The Wallace Monument stands on Abbey Craig, near Stirling

 Completed in 1869 and funded entirely by subscriptions, the monument’s striking Victorian Gothic aesthetic is complemented by excellent historical displays inside.
 The monument’s four levels not only tell the story of Wallace and the victory at Stirling Bridge, but of famous Scots throughout the centuries and the construction of the tower itself.

-After ascending 264 tightly wound stone steps you emerge onto the Crown, offering a breathtaking panorama which makes you feel as though you could keep watch over half of Scotland.
+After ascending 264 tightly wound stone steps you emerge onto the Crown.
+Take in the breathtaking panorama which makes you feel as though you could keep watch over half of Scotland.
 On a clear day, you wouldn’t be too far off.

 From the Crown, the horseshoe-shaped trap formed by the curve of the River Forth into which the English army marched in 1297 becomes immediately apparent.
-One can easily daydream of playing their hand at General, particularly when the location of the Battle of Bannockburn, perhaps Scotland’s most decisive military victory of all time, is also visible to the southwest.
+One can easily daydream of playing youhand at General.
+This is particularly true when the location of the Battle of Bannockburn, perhaps Scotland’s most decisive military victory of all time, is also visible to the southwest.

 After calling on one hero at the Wallace Monument, paying tribute to another, Robert the Bruce, at the Bannockburn Heritage Centre would be a fitting conclusion to your day in Stirling.

-The Wallace Monument is two miles from Stirling railway station along Old Causewayhead Road, or a 10 minutes by bus on any service bound for the University, Bridge of Allan or Alloa.
+The Wallace Monument is two miles from Stirling railway station along Old Causewayhead Road.
+You can also reach it by bus on any service bound for the University, Bridge of Allan or Alloa.

 Open year-round.
 Allow at least 1.5hrs at the monument.
-The Bannockburn Heritage Centre is two miles south of Stirling city centre, easily accessible by the X39 bus to Whins of Milton.
+The Bannockburn Heritage Centre is two miles south of Stirling city centre.
+You can also reach it by the X39 bus to Whins of Milton.
 15-20 minutes at the rotunda and statue should do the trick (free of charge).
 Allow up to 2hrs if you plan on entering the visitor centre where pre-booking is highly recommended.

 Wallace Monument Facts